itspatmorgan/unknown-arts-ai/content/docs/patterns/_index.md

 ---
 title: 'Prompt Patterns'
 weight: 2
+prev: resource-catalog
 ---

-This directory contains a collection of AI prompt patterns tailored to creative professionals.
-Each file offers guidance on using a specific pattern to enhance your interactions with AI, enabling you to automate tasks, refine ideas, and explore new creative approaches.

 ## Overview

+Prompt Patterns offers a curated collection of AI interaction strategies for creative professionals.

-These patterns are based on recent research into AI prompt engineering, focusing on practical applications for modern creatives — writers, designers, marketers, entrepreneurs, etc....
-By leveraging these patterns, you can bring more structure and creativity to your AI-powered projects.
+Based on recent prompt engineering research, these patterns provide practical guidance for writers, designers, marketers, entrepreneurs, and more to enhance their AI-powered projects.

+By applying these techniques, you can automate tasks, refine ideas, and explore innovative approaches, bringing structure and creativity to your AI interactions.

 ## Patterns Available